JamCoreModding/jamlib/README.md

 - Networking.
 - Keybindings.
 - Scheduling.
-- Development environment 'auth' (use your username and skin in dev environments).
+- Development environment 'auth' (use your username and skin in dev environments), as well as other utilities for development environments.

 ## Maven